2060-io/hologram-app/.github/PULL_REQUEST_TEMPLATE/smoke_test.md

 - [ ] Question and answer, action menu
 - [ ] Invitation to services (did:web:em-vs.demos.2060.io for instance)
 - [ ] Invitation to subconnection
-- [ ] Links
+- [ ] Link command
+- [] Send "/mrz" command to test mrz scan and nfc reading

 ### Chat Screen

 - [ ] Allow to send messages type, video (using camera and video picker), image (using camera and image picker), audio and text between these connections
-- [ ] Make a video and audio call between tow p2p connections and validate everything works well
+- [ ] Make a video and audio call between tow p2p connections and validate everything works well (Must be enabled developer mode in both apps where two connections are going to be on the call)
 - [ ] Use all features inside chat screen (report, share, save, react to message) and verify other side is notified

 ### Connection Details Screen